 Residents of Ohio are eligible for cards.
 Show a photo ID with your current address at the Check-out Desk.
 If your photo ID does not have your correct address, a second form of ID with the correct address, such as a recent piece of mail addressed to you, is required.
 When you register for your card, you may borrow five items, two of which may be DVD/Blu-ray.
-Your card will be mailed to you.
-Once you have received your card in the mail, you will have provisional borrowing privileges for 60 days.
+You will have provisional borrowing privileges for 60 days.
 This allows you to borrow a total of 20 items, 5 of which can be DVD/Blu-ray.
 After the 60 day period, if the account is in good standing, you will be able to borrow a maximum of 150 items, of which 25 may be DVD/Blu-ray.
 (Exceptions may apply for teachers and teachers in training with proper identification.)

 Visit our Policies and Documents page .

-There are fines of 10¢ a day per item for all overdue materials except "Fast Read" books, "Fast View" DVDs, Blu-ray movies and “Doorway to Dayton” museum passes, which are $1.00 a day per item.
+There are fines of 10¢ a day per item for all overdue materials except "Fast Read" books, "Fast View" DVDs, Blu-ray movies, console video games and “Doorway to Dayton” museum passes, which are $1.00 a day per item.

-If you owe $5.00 or more, you may not check out more items until your account is paid in full.
+If you owe $5.00 or more, you may not check out more items until your account balance is below $5.00.

 Accounts not settled within 60 days may be turned over to a collection agency.
 A $10 collection agency fee is added to these accounts.